-The page that needs to be modified is already in cache, so all the Buffer Manager needs to do is modify the page as requested by the Access Methods.
+The page that needs to be modified is already in cache, so all the Buffer Manager needs to do is modify the page required by the update as requested by the Access Methods.
 The page is modified in the cache, and confirmation is sent back to Access Methods and ultimately to the client.

-The key point here (and it's a big one so pay attention) is that the UPDATE statement has changed the data in the data cache, not in the actual database file on disk.
-This is done for performance reasons, and the page is now what's called a dirty page because it's different in memory than it is on disk.
+The key point here (and it's a big one) is that the UPDATE statement has changed the data in the data cache, not in the actual database file on disk.
+This is done for performance reasons, and the page is now what's called a dirty page because it's different in memory from what's on disk.

-It doesn't compromise the durability of the modification as defined in the ACID properties because you can recreate the change using the transaction log if, for example, you suddenly lost power to the server and therefore anything in physical RAM (i.e., the data cache).
+It doesn't compromise the durability of the modification as defined in the ACID properties because you can re-create the change using the transaction log if, for example, you suddenly lost power to the server, and therefore anything in physical RAM (i.e., the data cache).
 How and when the dirty page makes its way into the database file is covered in the next section.